 Students may wonder what jobs with a fashion marketing degree might appeal to them. it’s good to understand what jobs with a fashion merchandising degree are available in the market.
 This will give you a good idea of what the job market will be like when you graduate.

 What jobs can you get with a fashion merchandising degree?
-Let’s start with careers you can get with a degree in fashion merchandising, such as the following:
+Let’s start with career opportunities you can get with a degree in fashion merchandising, such as the following:

 - Department Manager